Amityville 3-D

-Amityville 3-D (also known as Amityville III: The Demon) is a 1983 supernatural horror film directed by Richard Fleischer and starring Tony Roberts, Tess Harper, Robert Joy, Candy Clark, Lori Loughlin and Meg Ryan.
+Amityville 3-D (also known as Amityville III: The Demon) is a 1983 supernatural horror film directed by Richard Fleischer and starring Tony Roberts, Tess Harper, Robert Joy, Candy Clark, Lori Loughlin, and Meg Ryan.
+It’s an international co-production between Mexico and the United States.
 The third film based in the Amityville Horror series, it was written by William Wales, a pseudonym for David Ambrose.
-It was one of a spate of 3-D films released in the early 1980s, and was the only Orion Pictures film filmed in the format.
-It is an international co-production between Mexico and the United States.
+It was one of a spate of 3D films released in the early 1980s, and was the only Orion Pictures film shot in the format.

 Due to a lawsuit between the Lutz family and Dino De Laurentiis over the storyline (which did not involve the Lutz family), Amityville 3-D was not initially promoted as a sequel, and the name Lutz is never used in the film.
 However, the film does make a reference to the original Amityville Horror story.
 The character of John Baxter (Roberts) is loosely based on Stephen Kaplan, who was trying to prove the Lutzes' story was a hoax at the time.

-It was panned upon release.
+The film was released by Orion Pictures on November 18, 1983, and was panned by critics.